Time is money. Time lost means money lost. Time wasted means money wasted.

 At the end of the day, you really wanna know what has everyone agreed on and what the team thinks should be done before the next meeting, by the end of the quarter, and so forth.

-So, make sure you sum up every single conversation.
-Just as you would rather otherwise sum up a conference talk or any type of media talk.
+So, make sure you sum up every conversation just as you would rather otherwise sum up a conference or any media talk.

 8. Randomly Assign Someone to Recap